suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## Example 1: Simultaneous Download and Installation of Payload

+Simultaneous download and installation of payload.

-The following JSON shows the intended behaviour of the manifest.
+The following JSON shows the intended behavior of the manifest.

 ~~~ JSON